 Your local council is a good source of advisory, training and sometimes financial support for businesses.
 Find your local council in Northern Ireland.

-Many more forms of financial and advisory support are available to retail businesses - find more schemes by searching our Business Finance and Support Finder.
+Many more forms of financial and advisory support are available to retail businesses - find more schemes by searching our Northern Ireland business support finder.

 Know your legal responsibilities